How Are Wrongful Death Settlements Paid in Washington?

 How Does a Wrongful Death Occur?

-• Workplace accidents: The Washington State Department of Labor & Industries reported that 76 work-related deaths occurred in the state in 2018.
+• Workplace accidents: The Washington State Department of Labor & Industries reported that 76 work-related deaths occurred in the state in a recent report.
 Of the workers who died, 92 percent were men.
 The fatally injured workers ranged in age from 18 to 83 years old.
 They died because of vehicle accidents, falls, machine-related events, and being struck by an object.

-• Auto accidents: The National Highway Traffic Safety Administration documented 565 vehicle accident deaths in Washington during 2017.
+• Auto accidents: The National Highway Traffic Safety Administration (NHTSA) documented 565 vehicle accident deaths in Washington in a recent report.
 When someone else’s negligence causes an accident that results in fatal injuries, the deceased person’s family has a right to file a claim for wrongful death damages.

 • Drowning: The Centers for Disease Control and Prevention reports that drowning is the number five cause of unintentional deaths in the U.S. Twenty percent of drowning victims are children under age 14.
 Drowning occurs in public and private pools, in parks, and during water-related recreational activities such as boating.